EncyclopediaRed/btcamp-87826/content/about.md

         image: images/pat.jpg
       - title: Quan Nguyen
         description: |
           And here's Quan!
-Quan enjoys cats, but not as much as his daughter.
+Quan enjoys cats, but not as much as his daughter.<br /><br />

           Quan is our computer engineer!
         image: images/Quan.jpg